 Turbines are not cost-effective unless you live at the coast or on mountain tops where you might have a fairly constant supply of moving air or water to turn the vanes; so do your homework first before being disappointed.

-The decision to go solar is not an easy one, and there are certainly a few pitfalls to be avoided along the way.
-For some the journey might be a desire to go green; for others saving money with the power costs projected to increase exponentially in the world within the next decade.
+The decision to go solar is not an easy one; and there are certainly a few pitfalls to be avoided along the way.
+For some the journey might be a desire to go green; for others saving money with the cost of power projected to increase exponentially in the world within the next decade.

-We estimate our pay back time will be five to seven years.
+We estimate our pay back time was about five to seven years.

-For me solar power energy was simply the provision of electricity; it is not something we can easily live without, either as a business or from a personal point of view.
+For me solar power energy was simply the provision of electricity; it is not something we can easily do without, either as a business or personal living.

-In my own country frequent outages, power surges and the damage from low voltage have become regular features of the scene, destroying electrical equipment.
+In my own country frequent outages, power surges and the damage from low voltages have become regular features of the scene, destroying electrical equipment.

-For others it may just be the fascination of getting something for free, rather like sailing or gliding as a sport.
+For others it may just be the fascination of getting something for free, rather like sailing or soaring as sports.
 For me it was a bit of all four.

 Over and above the cost of the geyser, not much more than an ordinary one, this part of capturing solar power energy does not cost a king's ransom.
-Adding the vacuum tubes necessary to heat your bath will set you back 20,000 rand in South Africa for a top of the range hot water system; about one and a half thousand dollars.
+Adding the vacuum tubes necessary to heat your bath will set you back 20,000 rand in South Africa for a top of the range hot water system; about a thousand dollars.
+But that could be more in the frigid north where it would freeze on the roof.

 Electrical backup is necessary for rainy days, but truth is we do not turn on power from the grid for weeks at a time in the summer, and hardly at all in the winter oddly when it is rarely cloudy.